digitranslab/jumpstart/docs/versioned_docs/version-3.0.0-LTS/data-sources/oracledb.md

 title: Oracle DB
 ---

-ToolJet can connect to Oracle databases to read and write data.
+JumpStart can connect to Oracle databases to read and write data.

 <div style={{paddingTop:'24px'}}>

 ## Connection

-To establish a connection with the OracleDB datasource, you can either click on the **+ Add new Data source** button located on the query panel or navigate to the **[Data sources](/docs/data-sources/overview)** page through the ToolJet dashboard.
+To establish a connection with the OracleDB datasource, you can either click on the **+ Add new Data source** button located on the query panel or navigate to the **[Data sources](/docs/data-sources/overview)** page through the JumpStart dashboard.

-ToolJet requires the following to connect to a OracleDB datasource:
+JumpStart requires the following to connect to a OracleDB datasource:

 - **Host**
 - **Port**